astronaut701/SPIDAM-ANCB/README.md

 ### amplitude vs frequency
 compares the amplitude versus the frequency

-## undocumented behavior
-any audio file with more than two channels will not work

-## errors
-won't take any file other than mp3 and wav files

 ## known issues
-the converted WAV file created from loading an MP3 is left behind and never cleaned up
+The converted WAV file created from loading an audio file is left behind and never cleaned up